katelyngraham1/DRAQProject2021/README.md

 To launch the server from within the project root folder simply run he comment `node BackEnd/server.js`.
 By default the server listens on port 4000, running on localhost.

 ## Front End
-The front end web application is impleented using React and the initial skeleton of code was created using the utility `Create React App`.
+The front end web application is implemented using React and the initial skeleton of code was created using the utility `Create React App`.
 The source code for the web application is located within the `src` directory and to launch it you can run the command `npm start` from within the project root folder.
 The front end application contains the following main screens.